From Wine to Seafood, Don’t Miss These 9 Willamette Valley Hot Spots

 Elena’s father, Baudelio Rodriguez, Sr., left his native Mexico for Oregon more than a decade ago.
 He was a “true farmer,” Elena says, who planted the vineyard but didn’t make wine.
 Elena’s involvement helped her “understand the skilled work it takes to care for a vineyard,” she says.
 “It’s unlike farming any other crop.”

 Elena and her brother, Leo Rodriguez, now co-own Alumbra to celebrate “the Latino culture of the family and farmworkers who embody the soul” of the wines, as they write on their website.
-They produce a Bubbly Rosé and an estate Pinot Noir.
+They produce a Rosé and an estate Pinot Noir.

 About 15 minutes north in Yamhill, Ximena Orrego and Guy Insley welcome visitors to their home and vineyard for private tastings of Atticus Wines in English or Spanish.
 Their Pinots are “a balance between power and elegance,” Bramlett says, and the couple provides a tasting experience “like few I know.”